upsiflu/matsite/SPECIFICATION.md

 7. `. .` **None**

-## Interactivity of a Segment
+## Interactivity of a Article

 - [x] You can click on a segment's _caption_ it to navigate to it.
-This will re-route you to the Segment id page or fragment.
+This will re-route you to the Article id page or fragment.
 If it was already focused, the accordion will **collapse**, else it will navigate to the new focus and **expand**.

 # Accordion

-The Accordion is either _expanded_ or _collapsed_ (use `flip` to switch between these modes), and it has a `ZipperTree` of Segments.
-When serializing, the Segments are replaced by their `id`s, and when deserializing, the Accordion will try to fetch the appropriate data, either from within its namespace (compile-time data) or from the cloud database.
+The Accordion is either _expanded_ or _collapsed_ (use `flip` to switch between these modes), and it has a `ZipperTree` of Articles.
+When serializing, the Articles are replaced by their `id`s, and when deserializing, the Accordion will try to fetch the appropriate data, either from within its namespace (compile-time data) or from the cloud database.

 ## Url